vigetlabs/viget-deployment/README.md

     $ cap offline
     $ cap online

+#### Git deploy tags

+viget-deployment can automatically push a git tag containing the environment and timestamp.
+Just load the recipe in the appropriate environment(s):

+    # config/deploy/production.rb
+    load 'deploy_tag'

 ### Setup

 This is how you bootstrap your application servers that you're putting into service: